sarfata/sarfata.github.com/_posts/2013-03-02-Fun-with-Huawei-E3131A-usb-3g-model.md

 title: Fun with Huawei E3131A USB 3G modem - Mac setup
 ---

-# Fun with Huawei E3131A USB 3G modem - Mac setup

 As some of you know, I am spending a bit of time (six months) in Senegal.
 Last week, Orange Senegal ran a promotion: their 3G Internet usb key was available for 10000 FCFA (~15€/$20), including one week of unlimited data access.
 I already have Internet access through my phone but I thought this would be a fun new toy, especially if I could get it working on the Raspberry Pi as well.

 ![Picture of Orange 3G modem](/img/orange-huawei-3g-modem.jpg)